All Bets are Off: Rethinking the Basics Amid COVID-19

-In a previous post, I mentioned how a thriving mindset can direct and motivate us even amidst instability.
-Someone with a thriving mindset sees all things as opportunities—for a better way forward—whether that involves growth, rest, innovation, connection, or meaning.
-Today’s reality is that so much of what we took for granted in our daily lives is now up for grabs.
-This fall, as you recalibrate and begin to rethink your and your family’s basic structure and routines, consider it as an opportunity to define your short and long-term goals.
-When we identify all the necessary goals in our lives, we are able to find a means to a greater end.
+A thriving mindset can direct and motivate us even amidst difficulties.
+I discuss more about thriving over the long haul in Part 2 of this series.
+Someone with a thriving mindset looks for opportunities—for a better way forward—whether that involves growth, rest, innovation, connection, or meaning.
+As you face challenges, consider them opportunities to define your short and long-term goals.
+When we identify the necessary goals in our lives, we are able to find a means to a greater end.

 1. Distinguish what is necessary verses what would be nice.

-Determine what you and your roommates or family members need to both survive and thrive.
-What are the things that will help you be grounded, connected, and directed[1] as a whole and individually even through disruption?
+Determine what you and your roommates or family members need to get through the challenge and imagine what you might need to thrive.
+What are the things that will help you be grounded, connected, and directed[1] as a whole and individually?

 2. Be flexible.

-As much as you try to make a plan, keep in mind that the only constant thing at this moment is change.
-It’s important to recognize that your solutions, routines, and systems may change if someone in your household gets sick, or if suddenly kids go to school and you have to go back to work.
-Also note that things just might not work out the way you hoped, and that’s okay.
+As much as you try to make a plan, keep in mind that the only constant thing is change.
+It’s important to recognize that your solutions, routines, and systems may change depending upon circumstances.
+Note that things just might not work out the way you hoped, and that’s okay.

 3. Think outside the box.

-Remember, all bets are off.
-We have permission to be innovative and to find new solutions.
+Be innovative and find new solutions.
 For example, how can you use technology[2] to help you and others achieve goals and thrive?
-Given Zoom, be creative when setting up meetings with family members, friends, coworkers, and your community.
+Be creative, but don’t forget to stay connected to what matters.

 4. Don’t do it alone.

 You don’t need to be Wonder Woman or Superman.
-This is the time to rally your team.
+Rally your team.
 Collaborate on identifying household goals, be clear on expectations, convey your values and appreciation for others, build trust, communicate often, and instill confidence in others.

 5. Be strength-based.